webpack/react-starter/NOTES/HowStuffWorks.md

 But you'd like to have the URL reflect this, and allow user to use browser history (back/forward).
 A router takes care of these things. (package react-router)

 In this case, the root of your app is not the Application React component.
-This starts at `lib/server.js` which will use `config/app.jsx` which instantiates the router and ultimately uses `app/mainRoutes.jsx` to load routes.
+This starts at `lib/server.js` which will use `config/mainApp.jsx` which instantiates the router and ultimately uses `app/mainRoutes.jsx` to load routes.
-You'll find that all pages are subroutes within the `app` route, which instantiates `app/Application/index.jsx`, which contains a `RouteHander` component that inserts subroute output.
+You'll find that all pages are subroutes within the `app` route, which instantiates `app/Application/index.jsx`, which contains a `<RouteHander>` component that inserts subroute output.

 ## How the server JSON API works.
-The `lib/server.js` serves the application, but it also serves the API URLs that the stores talk with.
+The `lib/server.js` serves the application, but it also serves the API URLs (`lib/api.js`) that the stores talk with.
 It initializes two databases (todolist and todoitem) once, and then continues to listen for GET/POST requests on specific URLs.

 ## How the stores work.
-As in Flux; the Stores affect the React components. (package items-store) And the stores talk to the JSON API. (package superagent)
+As in Flux; the Stores affect the React components. (package `items-store`) And the stores talk to the JSON API (`app/fetch-helpers/rest.js`).
 See [Q&A Why](#qa-why)

 ### Stores setup
-The stores are constructed as such: startpoint is `config/app.jsx` which will use `app/mainStores.js`.
+The stores are constructed as such: startpoint is `config/mainApp.jsx` which will use `app/mainStores.js`.
 This then:

-- defines routines to handle JSON API read/writes (package superagent), and
+- defines routines to handle JSON API read/writes (package `superagent`), and
 - sets up a queue that only allows one REST request at a time, and aggregates subsequent changes.
   These are then sent as one request..
 - and ultimately constructs the two respective `ItemStore` objects (based on `app/mainStoresDescriptions.js`) to which it assigns these routines, queue, and the initial data.
 This initial data may have been inserted via `app/prerender.html` and `app/`.
-- These are then exported back to `config/app.jsx`, along with a store named `Router`.
+- These are then exported back to `config/mainApp.jsx`, along with a store named `Router`.

-The store `Router` just holds a `transition` value which is later read in `Application/index.jsx` to show "loading..." in UI.
+The store `Router` just holds a `transition` value which is later read in `app/containers/Application.jsx` to show "loading..." in UI.
 The stores `TodoList` and `TodoItem` only have minor differences.

 If you wonder where the default data is inserted, see (#how-the-server-db-works).